jbakse/site_builder/docs/2020fall/welcome_letter.md

 # Read This Thing

-Read this chapter _before_ class on Wednesday.
+Read this chapter _before_ class on Monday.

 _Procedural Content Generation in Games_ is a free online textbook.
 The book focuses on gaming applications, but the [first chapter](http://pcgbook.com/wp-content/uploads/chapter01.pdf) is good to read no matter what kind of procedural generation you are interested in.
 This is the only chapter of this book that will be assigned in Comp Form, but you might be interested in some of the other chapters, so take a look at the [table of contents](http://pcgbook.com/).